wynksaiddestroy/py_stringmatching/docs/Tutorial.rst

 1. Selecting a Similarity Measure
 ----------------------------------
 First, you must select a similarity measure.
-The package py_stringmatching currently provides 14 different measures (with plan to add more).
+The package py_stringmatching currently provides 20 different measures (with plan to add more).
 Examples of such measures are Jaccard, Levenshtein, TF/IDF, etc. To understand more about these measures, a good place to start is the string matching chapter of the book "Principles of Data Integration".
 (This chapter is available on the package's homepage.)

 A major group of similarity measures treats input strings as **sequences** of characters (e.g., Levenshtein, Smith Waterman).
 Another group treats input strings as **sets** of tokens (e.g., Jaccard).
 Yet another group treats input strings as **bags** of tokens (e.g., TF/IDF).
 A bag of tokens is a collection of tokens such that a token can appear multiple times in the collection (as opposed to a set of tokens, where each token can appear only once).

-For the currently implemented 14 similarity measures, we have:
+For the currently implemented 20 similarity measures, we have:
-  * sequence-based measures: affine gap, Hamming distance, Jaro, Jaro Winkler, Levenshtein, Needleman Wunsch, Smith Waterman.
+  * sequence-based measures: affine gap, Hamming distance, Jaro, Jaro Winkler, Levenshtein, Needleman Wunsch, partial ratio, partial token sort, ratio, Smith Waterman, token sort.
-  * set-based measures: cosine, Dice, Jaccard, overlap coefficient.
+  * set-based measures: cosine, Dice, Jaccard, overlap coefficient, Tversky Index.
   * bag-based measures: TF/IDF.
+  * phonetic-based measures: soundex.

 (There are also two hybrid similarity measures: Monge Elkan and Soft TF/IDF.
 They are so called because each of these measures uses multiple similarity measures.
 See their descriptions in this user manual to understand what types of input they expect.)